xiaoyaosss/penduino/README.md

 ### Navigational uses

-Accurate time keeping was required for navigation at sea using sightings of the the stars and sun.
+Accurate time keeping was required for navigation at sea using sightings of the stars and sun.
 How well does the pendulum maintain the period, and phase, of its oscillations?
 Check the timing of the pendulum swings over a large time like an hour, or even 24 hours.
-Could you take your pendulum to see in a boat for use in navigation?
+Could you take your pendulum to sea in a boat for use in navigation?

 ### Decay curves